Click our quick links to navigate our guide

 So, whether you're planning an overhaul of your driveway to match a newly renovated home exterior or are looking to landscape an overgrown garden to suit your contemporary extension, you'll find plenty of information for planning and designing and sourcing tradesmen and materials in the following section.

-For more advice, take a look at our guide to how to plan and design a driveway.
-We've got specialist advice on how to plan, design and cost your garden transformation, too.
+For more advice, take a look at our guide on how to plan and design a driveway.
+We've got specialist advice on how to create a garden design too, along with plenty of garden landscaping ideas and advice.

 12. Best block paving sources